Quick quiz: Which would you rather put in your mouth? Your kids’ mouths?

 1 teaspoon baking soda

-Plus add-in goodies if desired: mini chocolate chips, raisins, sunflower seeds, coconut flakes, chopped dried apricots, dried cranberries, other nuts…
+Plus 1 cup of add-in goodies if desired: mini chocolate chips, raisins, coconut flakes, chopped dried apricots, dried cranberries, etc. (We like to add mini chocolate chips and chopped walnuts).

 Lightly butter a 9 x 13 pan and preheat the oven to 325 F.